Frequently Asked Questions

 Education Programs

 Complete the Education Program Booking Form.
-The form requests information that includes your location, preferred dates, age of children (if applicable), number of estimated attendees and program duration as well as your contact information.
+The form requests information that includes your location, preferred dates, age of children (if applicable), number of estimated attendees, and program duration as well as your contact information.
 We can then quote you a fee and send you a Program Confirmation Form.
 To book the program, you sign the Program Confirmation Form and return it to us.
 We save the date for you once we receive the signed Program Confirmation Form.

 Our programs are tailored to fit your needs.
 Most of our formal public education programs run between 30 minutes and 2 hours.
 We also offer informal programs whereby we are stationed at a fixed location and people circulate to us.
 The latter format works well for festivals, open houses, receptions, etc. These informal programs can be virtually any duration.